 - As three independent triangles would need 9 matchsticks, with 8 matchsticks, the solution figure would have to have 1 common stick between two triangles with the third triangle as independent.

 Question 4: How would the solution figure look like?
 We are trying to actually find a solution figure just by analysis and reasoning.

-At this point, let us have a look at a figure of three equilateral triangles, but made up of 9 sticks by the very simple action of removing three alternate sticks on the periphery as shown below.
+At this point, let us have a look at a figure of three equilateral triangles, but made up of 9 sticks by the very simple action of removing three alternate sticks on the periphery, as shown.

-Well, reducing need of one more stick is dead easy from this point.
-Just merge the top two triangles, and you will have your solution figure shown below.
+Well, reducing the need of one more stick is dead easy from this point.
+Just merge the top two triangles, and you will have your solution figure shown.

-That shouldn't be a problem at all.
-Just compare the solution on the right and the puzzle figure on the left and you will know.
+That should be easy.
+Just compare the solution on the right and the puzzle figure on the left, and you will know.

 You can solve the puzzle in any way you may feel.
 Do try.
 And try to beat this simple path to the solution.